Optimization with delay-induced bifurcations: Demonstration of principle

-In the given section we demonstrate the performance of our delay-based technique using three five-well landscapes with subtly different local properties.
+In the given section we demonstrate the performance of our delay-based approach using three five-well landscapes with subtly different local properties leading to noticeably different delay-induced effects, and specifically to different orders and forms of bifurcation mechanisms in which the barriers between the local minima are removed.
 Namely, the first two landscapes considered in Subsections \ref{sec_global} and \ref{sec_flattest} have potential wells of a relatively simple shape, such that the respective functions $f$ of (\ref{dde_whole}) do not oscillate between any two consecutive zero-crossings (see red lines in Figs.~\ref{fig_5_well_low5_broad5_bd}(a) and \ref{fig_5_well_low5_broad10_bd}(a)).
-In the third example analyzed in Subsection \ref{sec_arbitrary}, some of the wells have more complex shapes, such that within them the function $f$ displays oscillations, as shown by red line in Fig.~\ref{fig_5_well_chaos_mess_bd}(a) between $x 3$ and $x 10$.
+In the third example analysed in Subsection \ref{sec_arbitrary}, some of the wells have more complex shapes, such that within them the function $f$ displays oscillations, as shown by red line in Fig.~\ref{fig_5_well_chaos_mess_bd}(a) between $x 3$ and $x 10$.
 With this, in the first example the lowest minimum is also the flattest one, whereas in the second and third examples the lowest minima are not the flattest.
-We will show that the proposed approach is likely to deliver the global minimum where this minimum is the flattest and the respective potential well is sufficiently wide, and the utility function is of relatively simple shape, i.e. the right-hand side $f$ of the DDE in (\ref{dde_whole}) does not oscillate between consecutive zero-crossings.
+We will show that the proposed approach is likely to deliver the global minimum where this minimum is the flattest and the respective potential well is sufficiently wide, and the cost function is of relatively simple shape, i.e. the right-hand side $f$ of the DDE in (\ref{dde_whole}) does not oscillate between consecutive zero-crossings. \\